 I was asked by a friend if I was interested in doing a pregnancy shoot for them prior to the birth.
 At which point I began thinking about the type of image I wanted to create for her.
 I knew that I didn't want to just do another ordinary pregnancy shoot and wanted to give it a creative edge.
 I began to get an idea in my head of how I was going to achieve the desired image and the type of message that I wanted it to convey:

-Regardless of whether we submerse our selves in it or merely listen to the sound it can make, water has a calming and soothing quality.
-For me the ocean has always been a refuge, a place of tranquility and peace, a place you can go to free your mind.
-So for the concept of this portrait, my aim was to reflect the womb like state in which we are carried in order to try and demonstrate the deeper connection that we have with this element.
+Regardless of whether we submerge our selves in it or merely listen to the sound it can make, water has a calming and soothing quality.
+For me, the ocean has always been a refuge, a place of tranquility and peace, a place you can go to free your mind.
+So for the concept of this portrait, my aim was to reflect the womb-like state in which we are carried in order to try and demonstrate the deeper connection that we have with this element.